David Smith (Chief Exec)

 The drive for my work ever since starting as a volunteer at Shelter has been about positively changing people’s lives.
 That’s what gets me out of bed every day and that’s what I believe all charities should be able to show as a result of their work.

 I hold a Master’s degree in Charities Resource Management and am a certified member of both the Institute of Fundraising and Chartered Managers Institute.
 I like to engage in public debate and can often be found tweeting and blogging on issues such as mental health, charities and leadership.

-Emma Dallimore (Operations Manager)
+Emma Dallimore (Operations Director)

 I joined the organisation over nine years ago.
 When I started I knew very little about mental health and I still learn something new each day.
 My job has changed immensely over the years and is very wide ranging.
 Every day is different and I love it!

 I feel fortunate to be doing this job having come from a background in construction as Personal Assistant and Office Manager.
 I do use my past experiences, however.
 My passion is property development and our organisation became a housing association just over a year ago.
 One of my main drivers is to grow our housing provision.
 We’ve just completed our first property purchase and whilst we may not be taking over the world, we are taking small steps into ensuring that we can help more people and offer our residents good quality, recovery focussed housing.
 I’m incredibly proud to be part of that.

 In my spare time I love to spend time in the Peak District or on the Yorkshire Moors hill walking (and lunching afterwards) with my family.

 Justin White (Finance Director)